 Fruit Names

-A fruit is the part of a plant that contains seeds and is usually sweet or sour.
-People often eat fruits as snacks or desserts.
-Examples of fruits include apples, bananas, and oranges.
+A fruit is the part of a plant that contains seeds.
+In everyday English, fruits are usually sweet or slightly sour and are commonly eaten fresh as snacks or desserts.

 List of Common Fruits